NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

         global catalog servers to ensure high availability in distributed environments.

-    d.
-Read-only domain controllers require that there be at least one writeable domain controller running Windows Server 2003 or later installed in the domain.
+    d.  ***Read-only domain controllers require that there be at least one writeable domain controller running Windows Server 2003 or later installed in the domain***.

 Lesson 2 Review
 ---------------